UniversalDependencies/docs/_tpn/index.md

 * Tupinambá uses 16 of the 17 universal POS categories. `ADJ` is not used since there is no separate class of adjectives.
-Stative-verbs and possessed nouns behave alike, in a way that is not possible to distinguish them morphologically (I am ugly / I have uglyness; ugly boy / boy with uglyness).
+Stative-verbs and possessed nouns behave alike, in a way that is not possible to distinguish them morphologically (I am ugly / I have uglyness; ugly boy / boy with uglyness /(the) boy has uglyness).
+The fundamental distinction in Tupinambá is that between predicates and arguments (potentially referring expressions), reflected in the `NOUN`or `VERB`tags.

 Mapping UPOS to XPOS Tupinambá